joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 <br><br>

 8. **Making Business Decisions (A/B Testing)**
-<br>Title: *"A/B test study on website recommendation blocks" -
+<br> **Title:** *"A/B Test Study On Website Recommendation Blocks"* -
-Studying the feasibility of adding recommendation blocks to an e-commerce website, with the goal of chanelling more visitors down the marketing funnel.*
+Studying the viability of adding recommendation blocks to an e-commerce website, with the goal of chanelling more visitors down the marketing funnel.
    - Hypothesis prioritization using the ICE/RICE Framework
       * Ranking importance of hypotheses based on *Reach - Impact - Confidence - Effort* parameters.
    - A/B test analysis